matheus-mondaini/excel-importer/Docs/README.md

 Before you begin, make sure you meet the following requirements:

-- Be connected to a SQL Server, which contains a table for tests.
+- Be connected to a SQL Server, which contains a database called `Desafio_Planilha` for importing.
 - Be an authorized user in this domain.

 ## How to Use